ifmelate/n8n-workflow-builder-mcp/README.md

 [![Watch the video](https://github.com/user-attachments/assets/53706f62-7e99-449f-8537-0ce951c727e1)](https://youtu.be/MKEVLM5QmPA?si=8SJQAcYGeAIuhaBm)
 ## Current status of implementation

 It's in early development stage.
-Basically, it's working - MCP server creates JSON file with n8n workflow that you can copy and paste to worfklow editor in n8n UI.
+Basically, it's working - MCP server creates JSON file with n8n workflow that you can copy and paste to workflow editor in n8n UI.
 Current problems:
 - sometimes llm agents put wrong parameters in the request. **I plan to find a way to fix this**.
 - sometimes connection between nodes is not setting. **I'm working to resolve it**.